Third Offense DUIs in California

 California Vehicle Code 23546.(a)

 If a person is convicted of a violation of Section 23152 and the offense occurred within 10 years of two separate violations of Section 23103… that person shall be punished by imprisonment in the county jail for not less than 120 days nor more than one year and by a fine of not less than three hundred ninety dollars ($390) nor more than one thousand dollars ($1,000)…

 (b) A person convicted of a violation of Section 23152 punishable under this section shall be designated as a habitual traffic offender for a period of three years, subsequent to the conviction.
 The person shall be advised of this designation pursuant to subdivision(b) of Section 13350.

 The quoted section above shows the grave nature of a third DUI conviction.
 Employment will be a thing of the past after a third dui conviction.
 Besides the year without pay in jail, there is yet another thousand dollar fine.
 Three years without a license means three years of begging friends for rides, waiting at bus stops, or walking.
 Commuting to a high paying job or to work sites isn’t going to happen.
 To reinstate his or her license, the offender has to again pay for expensive DUI education and counseling.
 And when it’s over, there is still the crushing insurance prices for the next decade.
 A single DUI is little more than a warning.
 A third DUI is a harsh wake up call.
 With so much on the line you need a recognized DUI attorney by your side.
 Help is available.
 You don’t have to risk it all.

 If you are facing your third DUI, contact Mark Sollitt today.
-Mark is a DUI attorney serving clients in Sacramento and throughout Northern California.
+Mark is a DUI attorney serving clients in Placer County and Nevada County in Northern California.